notrinos/FrontHrm/README.md

 Installation
 ------------
 ##### From 01/Apr/2018 FrontHrm can be installed without any changes in FA core so following steps 2, 4 can be ignored.
-1. Rename FrontHrm-master to `FrontHrm` then copy folder to the FA `modules` directory.
+1. Rename the folder to `FrontHrm` then copy to FA `modules` directory.
 2. ~~Copy `rep889.php` to FA `reporting` folder.~~
 3. Copy `dejavu font files` to FA `reporting/font` folder.
 4. ~~Replace `reporting/includes/reporting.inc` with `reporting.inc` in the FrontHrm.~~